What are the symptoms of pregnancy?

 Why is an ultrasound needed?

 An ultrasound can be used for a variety of reasons during pregnancy.
-At Riverside Life Services we provide limited ultrasounds.
+At Riverside Life Services we provide limited ultrasounds under the direction and supervision of a licensed physician to confirm pregnancy.
 A limited ultrasound will be done to:

 - confirm pregnancy